kevle6/Gradual_Typing/README.md

 - What are the trade-offs between static typing, dynamic typing, and gradual typing in terms of space/time complexity and runtime performance?
 - How have recent advancements in type inference improved gradual typing systems?

-The LLMs were prompted to expand details on these questions (e.g. "Dive deeper into these points")[^1].
+The LLMs were prompted to give more detailed answers to these questions (e.g., using "Dive deeper into these points")[^1].

-[^1]: Claude Sonnet 3.5 had expanded on more technical details of how each programming language mentioned implemented gradual programming.
-This detracted from understanding the main purpose of gradual programming.
+[^1]: Claude Sonnet 3.5 expanded on more technical details of how each mentioned programming language implemented gradual programming.
+This detracted from understanding the main purpose of gradual programming, which is why it was excluded from this literature review.

 ## **Concepts**